oiml/smol-bnuy-spawner/README.md

 # Oiml's Smol Bnuy Spawner

-This is intended to work with the [EnemySpawner](LINK REQUIRED)" mod for BG3.
+This is intended to work with the [EnemySpawner](LINK REQUIRED) mod for BG3.
-Configure, then have people write "!Spawn <monster> <now/later>" in chat to spawn the monster into BG3.
+Configure, then have people write "!Spawn <monster> <now/combat>" in chat to spawn the monster into BG3.
+Now spawns right now, combat spawns it into the next combat.
+Will not spawn into an existing combat.

+### Disclaimer

+This is just intended as a demonstration for now.
+I am aware that the program is terribly written and has just very basic functionality (e.g. chat is completely unfiltered, meaning it could spawn 15 enemies at once into your game).

+Possible improvements:
+- More configuration options, especially for filtering and chat commands
+- Properly redo the Twitch authentication (so you can use channel subscriptions, donations, bits or even channel point redemptions)
+- clean up code in general (duh)

 ### Configuration